daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-break-detection.md

 basic DSP techniques.
 If you don't know DSP, I'd suggest taking a few courses to learn it as the applications are endless.
 Coursera offers exceptional [foundational] and useful [music applications] courses.
-Regardless, I'd recommend checking out Jack Schaedler's compact [primer].
+In addition, I recommend checking out Jack Schaedler's compact [primer].

 # Solution / Algorithm